apache/spark/docs/streaming-programming-guide.md

  the data directory.
  * Once moved, the files must not be changed.
 So if the files are being continuously appended, the new data will not be read.

-Note that for simple text files, there is an easier method `ssc.textFileStream(dataDirectory)`.
+For simple text files, there is an easier method `ssc.textFileStream(dataDirectory)`.
+And `fileStream` does not require running a receiver, hence does not require allocating a core.

 #### Streams based on Actor data
 {:.no_toc}